 Here’s everything you need to know about moving with reptiles.

 1. Not every living situation or state allows entry to exotic pets.

-If you’ll be renting at your new home, it’s important to ensure reptiles are allowed to stay there.
+If you’ll be renting your new home, it’s crucial to ensure reptiles can stay there.
 Believe it or not, it’s incredibly common for individuals to decide on a place to live and later find out that their specific reptile isn’t allowed on the premises or in the state.
 This commonly leads to individuals giving their pets away, or even though irresponsible, simply abandoning and releasing them into the wild.
 Know that, if there’s no way around it, there are plenty of reptile rescues around the country that can take your pet if you need to surrender it.
 Don't be irresponsible and put it into the wild!

 If you notice your reptile exhibiting any signs of stress, contact a vet as soon as possible and figure out how to address the problem.